BEST Vegan Bagels Recipe (Gluten Free, Yeast Free Option)

 To reheat, simply toast them or bake them for a few minutes (about 5-7) in the oven!

 I hope you love these homemade vegan bagels as much as I do!
-If you try either the gluten free version or the regular New York style version (or both!), let me know down below in the comments section.

 As always, I absolutely love to see your beautiful creations on Instagram and Pinterest, so be sure to tag me there!